nimaid/my-mint-scripts/README.md

 ### Argument 1: Target drive (like /dev/sda4)
 ### Argument 2 (Optional): Executable name (defaults to "sethc", but "Utilman" is good for newer Windows)
 Installs a physical access backdoor on a Windows NT drive that gives you an admin command prompt at the login screen if you press shift 5 times.
 This is for the IT work I do, it is useful to reset peoples passwords using a Live USB and "net user".
 If you do something dumb with this, it's your fault.
-I provide this script "as is" with no warranty, and no not take responsibility for how it is used by others.
+I provide this script "as is" with no warranty, and do not take responsibility for how it is used by others.